 Although in YJV allergy, the sIgE response is slightly dominated by Ves v 5 [33], an unbiased conclusion about their contribution to whole YJV sIgE cannot be drawn as the YJV ImmunoCAP used in this study is spiked with Ves v 5 [34].

 In contrast to the highly diverse sIgE sensitization profiles observed in HBV-allergic patients, the sIgG4 response during the first year of VIT is strongly dominated by Api m 1 sIgG4 antibodies, which likely reflects the majority of the HBV sIgG4 response.
-[30] Although not significant and by far not comparable to Api m 1, the contribution of sIgG4 to the most abundant Allergen, Api m 4, starts to rise over time.
+Similar results have been published previously [30].
+Although not significant and by far not comparable to Api m 1, the contribution of sIgG4 to the most abundant Allergen, Api m 4, starts to rise over time.
 This is in line with a previous study demonstrating that 36 months after the initiation of HBV VIT, prominent IgG4 induction was restricted to the highly abundant allergens Api m 1 and Api m 4 [28].
 Nevertheless, Api m 4, despite its high abundance in HBV [35] and its principal ability to induce IgE and IgG4 antibodies, seems to be a poor immunogen.
 In YJV-allergic patients, the IgG4 responses to Ves v 1 and Ves v 5, which are present in the venom in comparable amounts, were considerable.
 However, Ves v 5 seemed to be a slightly more potent inducer.
-[11][3-5]Given the high efficacy of HBV VIT, the limited IgG4 response to low abundance allergens during HBV VIT underlines the fact that other factors beyond IgG4 induction may be the critical drivers of immunological tolerance to allergens.
+An increase in the IgG4/sIgE ratio has been described as a hallmark of successful AIT [11].
+In our study, we analyzed the sIgG4/sIgE ratios at an earlier time point during VIT rather than after completing therapy.
+We observed an increase in these ratios for the whole venoms and the major allergens Api m 1 and Ves v 5, but not for the low-abundance HBV allergens.
+It is important to note that this early time point may not fully capture the dynamics of immune modulation, and higher IgG4/IgE ratios for low-abundance allergens could potentially establish later in therapy; a question that should be addressed in future studies on a component-resolved level with extended follow-up.
+Our findings suggest that the high success rates of HBV VIT, as widely reported in the literature [3-5], may not necessarily rely on the induction of sIgG4 to low-abundance allergens.
+However, as we did not perform sting challenge tests or systematically capture field sting reactions in this study, our conclusions regarding the relationship between immunological parameters and clinical outcomes must be interpreted with caution.
+Nevertheless, our data may underline the fact that other factors beyond IgG4 induction may be the critical drivers of immunological tolerance to allergens.
 However, this does not exclude the possibility that the low abundance of several of the relevant HBV allergens might be one factor contributing to the lower efficacy observed for HBV compared to YJV VIT [3-5].
 This is supported by the fact that patients still reacting to a sting challenge while receiving conventional VIT are protected by increased venom doses [36].